 Hosted by Thomas Trofimuk

-Thomas Trofimuk writes both poetry and fiction.
-He has published five novels, including The 52nd Poem, Doubting Yourself to the Bone, Waiting for Columbus, This is all a Lie, and The Elephant on Karlův Bridge – released in August 2022.
+Thomas Trofimuk writes poetry and fiction.
+He has published five novels: The 52nd Poem, Doubting Yourself to the Bone, Waiting for Columbus, This is all a Lie, and The Elephant on Karlův Bridge, which was released in 2022.
 He writes on an irregular basis for his own website, “writer, gardener, failed Buddhist” at thomastrofimuk.com, and lives in Edmonton with his wife, daughter, and a small black cat.